bloominstituteoftechnology/node-testing2-project/README.md

 ## Topics

-* unit testing.
-* integration testing.
+- autmated testing.
-* TDD/BDD.
-* jest testing framework.
+- jest testing framework.
-* supertest module.
+- supertest module.

 ## Assignment

-For this project you will use `Test Driven Development` to create a RESTful API using Node.js and Express that publishes a set of endpoints to manage a resource of our choosing.
-Data can be store in memory.
+For this project you will use `Test Driven Development` to create a RESTful API using `Node.js` and `Express` that publishes a set of endpoints to manage a _resource_ of your choosing.
+Data can be store in memory, adding a **test database is optional**.

 ## Download Project and Install Dependencies